 Earlier in Jan’s career, Jan held two significant Chief Financial Officer positions.
 She was the first CFO of Sound Transit, a $5B start-up responsible for financing, constructing and operating a regional mass transit system.
 In that capacity, Jan was a primary author and negotiator of the 1996-financing plan approved by the voters of Puget Sound’s three county region, and was responsible for building out the organization’s considerable internal infrastructure.
 She also served as the CFO for the Port of Seattle’s Seaport, where she directed the Port’s first change process to assign profit responsibility by line of business.
 Previously, Jan served as researcher for Battelle Seattle Research Center contributing to Federal Department of Energy, Department of Transportation and Nuclear Regulatory Commission policy development.

-A native Seattleite, Jan holds graduate and undergraduate degrees from the University of the Washington, and is a graduate of Leadership Tomorrow.
-She is a past chair and director emeritus of the Woodland Park Zoo, past president and current trustee of the Frye Art Museum, a member of the Community Development Round Table, a trustee of the Rainier Club, a founding director of the Seattle-based Women’s Bioethics Project, past chair of Wellspring Family Services of King County Board of Directors, and a former director of Historic Seattle Preservation and Development Authority.
-Jan can’t live without her running shoes, skis or yoga mat.
+A native Seattleite, Jan holds graduate and undergraduate degrees from the University of the Washington.
+Philanthropic leadership is a passion for Jan, and she is a past chairman and director emeritus of the Woodland Park Zoo, past chairman and current trustee of the Frye Art Museum, vice chairman of the Community Development Round Table, trustee of Forterra, and a graduate of Leadership Tomorrow.
+She previously served as chairman of Wellspring Family Services.